ryu1kn/vscode-text-marker/README.md

 * Highlight/Unhighlight text from both command palette or right-click menu
 * Update existing highlight rules from the right-click menu
+* Jump to the next/previous location of the same highlighted pattern
 * Highlight text using a regular expression
 * Case sensitive/insensitive text matching
   * Matching is done depending on the current mode for case sensitivity.
 You can toggle the mode from the status bar.